libriscv/libriscv/README.md

 The emulator currently supports RV32GC, RV64GC (IMAFDC) and RV128G.
 The F and D-extensions should be 100% supported (32- and 64-bit floating point instructions).
 Atomics support is present and has been tested with multiprocessing, but there is no extensive test suite.
 The Golang runtime uses atomics extensively.

+B-extension support is currently being implemented.
+Zba and Zbb is experimentally supported.
+In order to test this, build with `-march=rv64g_zba_zbb`.
+There is an [ELF verification test](/tests/unit/verify_elf.cpp).

 The 128-bit ISA support is experimental, and the specification is not yet complete.
 There is neither toolchain support, nor is there an ELF format for 128-bit machines.
-There is an emulator that specifically runs a custom crafted 128-bit program in the emu128 folder.
+There is an emulator that specifically runs a custom crafted 128-bit program in the [emu128 folder](/emu128/).

 ## Example usage when embedded into a project